dbos-inc/dbos-docs/docs/api-reference/decorators.md

 ### Input Validation Decorators

-A combination of Operon function and parameter decorators automatically provides rudimentary argument validation.
+A combination of function and parameter decorators automatically provides rudimentary argument validation.

 While the typescript compiler does some compile-time checks, it is possible (and likely) for programmers to pass user input directly through their code through the `any` type or a series of poorly-validated casts.
-The Operon function argument validation logic is able to check arguments exist and are of the right data types (or are close enough to be coerced through reasonable means).
+The DBOS function argument validation logic is able to check arguments exist and are of the right data types (or are close enough to be coerced through reasonable means).

 Note that this validation is basic, and is not a substitute for the kind of input validation that conforms to your business logic.
-For example, a policy that user passwords should be 8 characters, and contain at least an uppercase, lowercase, and numeric character should be implemented in the web UI (for immediate feedback) and double-checked in your backend code (for security), whereas the Operon decorators will simply ensure that a password string was provided prior to function entry.
+For example, a policy that user passwords should be 8 characters, and contain at least an uppercase, lowercase, and numeric character should be implemented in the web UI (for immediate feedback) and double-checked in your backend code (for security), whereas the DBOS decorators will simply ensure that a password string was provided prior to function entry.

-These decorators also serve a second purpose, which is to make the type information available to Operon.
+These decorators also serve a second purpose, which is to make the type information available to DBOS.
 Uses of this include creating a per-function schema for tracing logs, or automatically producing a description of the function for integration purposes.

 In simple cases (such as `string` or `number` arguments), the programmer need not do any decorating to get the functionality.
 However, where the data types have some options, such as maximum length, precision, etc., there are decorators to control the behavior.